magento/devdocs/guides/v2.1/release-notes/known-issues.md

 *   The following message displays at the top of your browser on the last page: `Installation is incomplete.
 Check the console log for errors before trying again.`
 *   If you open the console, a success message displays at the bottom with no errors or exceptions.

 In this case, the installation *was* successful.
-You can access the storefront and Magento Admin as discussed in <a href="{{ site.gdeurl }}install-gde/install/verify.html">Verify the installation</a>.
+You can access the storefront and Magento Admin as discussed in <a href="{{ site.gdeurl21 }}install-gde/install/verify.html">Verify the installation</a>.

 To access your Magento-created encryption key: